DevMandate/requirement-analysis/README.md

-📘 Requirement Analysis in Software Development
+# 📋 Requirement Analysis in Software Development

+## 🧭 Introduction

-Welcome to the Requirement Analysis in Software Development repository.
+Welcome to the **Requirement Analysis** repository.

-This repository serves as a comprehensive guide and resource for understanding the process of requirement analysis within the software development lifecycle.
+This repository explores the crucial process of requirement analysis in software development.
+Requirement analysis helps ensure that the software system meets stakeholder needs, solves the right problem, and defines clear, actionable features before any code is written.

-📌 Purpose
-The goal of this repository is to:

-Document the key concepts, techniques, and tools involved in requirement analysis.

-Demonstrate real-world examples and best practices.

-Support learners, students, and professionals in mastering this crucial phase of software development.
+Understanding and documenting requirements effectively is the foundation of successful projects — minimizing risks, reducing rework, and aligning development with user expectations.

+Stay tuned for practical examples, documentation templates, and real-world scenarios that showcase how to conduct effective requirement analysis.